ibm-cloud-docs/discovery-data/backup-restore.md

 With version 4.0.6 or later, if you are restoring a multitenant cluster, you must perform an extra step.
 You must create a JSON file that maps the service instance IDs between the backed-up cluster and the cluster where the data is being restored.

 This mapping step is not required if the instance IDs did not change between the back up and restore steps.
-For example, you can skip this step if you are restoring data to the same cluster where it was backed up from or if you are restoring data to a brand new cluster that has no Discovery instances.
+For example, you can skip this step if you are restoring data to the same cluster where it was backed up from or if you are restoring data to a brand new cluster that has no {{site.data.keyword.discoveryshort}} instances.

 To create a mapping, complete the following steps: